You've decided to build a metal building, which is an excellent choice.

 The moisture content of the soil will also affect your excavator's ability to compact the soil properly.

-The graders will then come in and smooth the area to create a firm and level pad for the foundation.
+The graders will then come in and smooth the area to create a level pad for a firm foundation.
 The foundation bed must be compacted before the foundation work can begin.

 Most issues people have with their foundations come from poor soil and site prep.